Hexagon/pup/docs/configuration.md

 **General**

 - `id` (**required**): A unique identifier for the process.
-- `cmd` (optional): An array containing the command and its arguments to run the process.
+- `cmd` (optional): A string containing the full command to run, supporting common shell features such as `&&` for chaining through [dax](https://github.com/dsherret/dax).
-- `worker` (optional): An array containing the worker script as first entry, then any arguments to pass to the worker.
+- `worker` (optional): A string containing the worker script as first entry.
 - `cwd` (optional): The working directory for the process.
 - `env` (optional): An object containing environment variables for the process.
 - `path` (optional): Extra paths that will be **appended** to `PATH` for this process.